Mojtaba118/Persian-Number/README.md

 A Library that Makes You Able to Convert any Number to Persian Word.
 This Library Supports Decimal Point, Negative Numbers and Percent.

-### `persianNumber.js`

-Main Library File is `./dist/persianNumber.js`.
-Copy it in Your Project, then Add It into Your HTML File.
-Enjoy :)

 ### `With npm`

 use `npm i persian-number` or `yarn add persian-number`